ryanlabouve/ryanlabouve-articles/src/to-my-kiddos.md

 # To my kiddos: Life and you are a tower

-> Something is important to you right now.
+Something is important to you right now.
 Very important.
-Really doesn't matter.
+It doesn't matter.

-> I mean it matters to you.
+I mean it matters to you right now.
 But it doesn't matter for you.
-It doesn't _matter_.
+It won't in a year.
+It doesn't matter.

 The rise and fall of nations.
 Everything starts small.
 Fields.
 Then a wall.
 Brick by brick something emerges.
 Something large.
 Big.
 Too big to fall.
 Until it falls.

+> Every man is a God until they realize they are just a man. — Me

-Rome.
-After conquering EVERY NATION, it was saced by a rabble of barbarians.
+Rome after conquering EVERY NATION was sacked by a rabble of barbarians.

-As we grow, we face larger and larger challenges.
-But we neglect the very foundations.
-The further we conquer, the more likely something small keeps us from reaching dominion.
+As we grow, we face larger and larger challenges but we neglect the very foundations.
+The further we conquer, the more likely something small sacks us.

+---

 The foundation of life is a tower— floors building each other to a building: Eternity, health, finances, family, work, and hobbies.